-Deals, Specials And Freebies For Tax Day 2018
+Deals, Specials, And Freebies For Tax Day 2018

 De-stressing Deals:

-Most, if not all, Planet Fitness locations across the U.S. are offering anyone, regardless if they are a member or not, to come in and receive a complementary HydroMassage at any time between now and April 21 with printed coupon.
+Most, if not all, Planet Fitness locations across the U.S. are offering anyone, regardless if they are a member or not, to come in and receive a complimentary HydroMassage at any time between now and April 21 with printed coupon.

 This week is also “Xfinity Watchathon Week” where Comcast is offering over 50 networks to view for free from today until April 21 including HBO, Showtime, Netflix and others for those with basic cable.

-Sometimes getting rid of the excess paper clutter can be a huge relief as well and a couple of office supply stores are offering free document shredding this year.
+Sometimes, getting rid of the excess paper clutter can be a huge relief as well and a couple of office supply stores are offering free document shredding this year.
 Office Depot/Office Max has the better offer providing five pounds of document shredding with a coupon that doesn’t expire until April 28.
 Staples is also offering a coupon for one pound of document shredding to be used by April 21.

 Tax Day Freebie Treats: